Retention & Churn

 The churn chart pulls live data — events ingested moments ago count toward current-period actives once aggregation accepts them.

-Cohort sizes are based on actor_id
+Cohort sizes are based on actor_id (or account_id)

 Both retention and churn respect the Source App and (optional) Source Version filters.
 If you don’t supply a version, both metrics blend across every version of the product.